-Italy leads Europe reopening borders as virus strikes Latam - France 24
+Italy leads Europe reopening borders as virus strikes LatAm - France 24

 Rome (AFP)

-Italy reopened its borders to European travellers on Wednesday as the continent slowly emerged from quarantines to restart battered economies even as the coronavirus pandemic carved its deadly path through Latin America.
+Italy led European nations reopening borders on Wednesday as the continent slowly emerged from quarantines to restart battered economies even as the coronavirus pandemic carved its deadly path through Latin America.

 The United States, with the highest death toll, and Latin America have emerged as new centres for infections of COVID-19 that has killed more than 380,000 people worldwide since it first emerged in China late last year.

-Across the globe, nations are cautiously reopening schools, businesses and returning to life after months of quarantine.
+Across the globe, nations are cautiously reopening schools, beaches and businesses and returning to life after months of quarantine, even as some still face rising cases.

-Italy -- the first country badly hammered in Europe -- is leading the way to restart, hoping tourism will revive its recession-hit economy three months after the nation shut down.
+Italy -- the first country badly hammered in Europe -- is leading the way to restart, hoping tourism will revive its recession-hit economy three months after the nation closed.

-"We are cautiously optimistic.
-Let's hope the Italians begin travelling and take advantage of seeing an uncrowded Rome," said hotel receptionist Alessandra Conti.

-Tourism accounts for 13 percent of Italy's GDP and officials are keen to reassure visitors they will be safe.

 But with health experts warning over reopening too quickly, some fear foreign visitors may be reluctant to travel.